CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/PortfolioManagement/Endavu.md

 ## 3. How much market risk is in my portfolio?
+How much can I potentially lose in a realistic but low-likelihood scenario?

+### 3.1.
+What is the standard deviation of my portfolio?

+### 3.2.
+How sensitive is my portfolio to market movements?

+### 3.3.
+What is my Value at Risk?

+### 3.4.
+What is my Conditional VAR?

+### 3.5.
+What is my tail risk?

+### 3.6.
+Extremal event risk?

 ## 4. How much liquidity risk is in my portfolio?

+### 4.1.
+How liquid is my portfolio?

 ## 5. General portfolio management

+### What proportion of my portfolio can be considered risky investments?

+### What macroeconomic risks am i exposed to?

+### How would investing in this stock impact my portfolio diversification?

+### How large an exposure do I have to my short positions?

+### Are my assets mostly retail investor owned or institutional investor owned?